 Dragons & Detours

-Maggie, an enchanted baker, reports three baby dragons have escaped a pet portal in her world and are wreaking havoc in a suburban shopping mall—splashing in the fountain, getting stuck on the escalator, trying on sunglasses, and eating nachos in the food court.
+Just when Jaedyn thinks she’s awake, Maggie, an enchanted baker, arrives and reports three baby dragons have escaped a pet portal in her world and are wreaking havoc in a suburban shopping mall—splashing in the fountain, getting stuck on the escalator, trying on sunglasses, and eating nachos in the food court.
 Midgi pleads for an off-the-page adventure because these baby dragons are his people.

-Jaedyn must rally her maybe-not-so-imaginary epic heroes, librarians, bakers, angels, dogs, and dragons to mount a rescue.
-Riley, Jaedyn’s snarky Pomeranian, and Dewey, her doggy soulmate, travel as emotional support dogs in a magical backpack.
+Jaedyn must rally her maybe-not-so-imaginary epic heroes, bakers, angels, dogs, and dragons to mount a rescue.
+Riley and Dewey travel as emotional support dogs in a magical backpack.
 What could possibly go wrong?

 Available on Amazon... $2.99 (Free in KU)